RochesterProjects/CSC291-A1/README.md

 6.)
 Do you have friends?
 7.)
 What is your favorite color? //accepts other combinations w/ keyowrd color 8.)
 Are you a human?
+9.)
+Whats your favorite sport? //  //accepts other questions w/ keywords favorite and sport

 Things to remember when inputting statements:
 When finishing a statement, end it by hitting space bar and then typing a tilde (~), then pressing enter to see robbie's response.
 To quit and see robbie's farewell to you, type "bye ~".

+*** Warnings with part 1**
+For some reason, when one runs this program, there is a so-called warning on line 42, (setq input (read-delimited-list #\~)) about how input would be undefined.
+It works completely fine, and this is just how the professor said to do it in class, so I just ignored this warning.
 ## Structure:
 Conversation method to run;
     -> Calls (write-response) on user input